gruns/gitsnitch/README.md

 you'll need to create an API token and add it your environment.
 To create an API token for `gitsnitch`:

-   1. Go to https://github.com/ and log in to your account.
+   1. Head to https://github.com/ and log in to your account.
-   2. Click on your profile picture (top-right corner) and go to 'Settings'.
+   2. Open your profile picture in the top-right corner and click `Settings`.
-   3. Click 'Developer settings' in the left-hand sidebar.
+   3. Click `Developer settings` in the left-hand sidebar.
-   4. Under 'Developer settings', click 'Personal access tokens'->'Tokens (classic)'.
+   4. Under `Developer settings`, click `Personal access tokens`->`Tokens (classic)`.
-   5. Click 'Generate new token'.
-Then select at least 'read:user' and 'user:email' under 'user'.
+   5. Click `Generate new token`.
+Then select at least `read:user` and `user:email` under `user`.
-   6. Click 'Generate token'.
+   6. Click `Generate token`.
    7. Copy the generated token.
 Be sure to save it; you won't be able to view it again.